The Role of Angiography in Cardiovascular Diagnosis and Treatment

 Benefits of Angiography

 Angiography, a sophisticated imaging technique, plays a pivotal role in diagnosing and treating cardiovascular diseases.
 It involves the injection of a contrast dye into the bloodstream, followed by X-ray imaging to visualise blood vessels.
-The procedure offers numerous benefits in the realm of cardiovascular medicine, enhancing patient care and outcomes.
+The procedure offers numerous benefits in the area of cardiovascular medicine, enhancing patient care and outcomes.
 Here are the key benefits of angiography:

 Accurate Diagnosis